cloudfoundry-community/splunk-firehose-nozzle/README.md

 specifying correct "--boltdb-path" flag or "BOLTDB_PATH" environment variable.

 #### Index routing
-If end users would like to route logs to different Splunk index according to some rules, say route application logs to different Splunk indexes according to app ID/name, or space ID/name, org ID/name for better ACL and data retention control in Splunk.
+If end users would like to route logs to different Splunk indexes according to some rules, say route application logs to different Splunk indexes according to app ID/name, or space ID/name, org ID/name for better ACL and data retention control in Splunk.
 End users can configure props.conf and transforms.conf on Splunk indexers or Splunk Heavy Forwarders if there are Heavery Forwarders deployed.